 Industry Analysis & Industry Trends

-The industry has moderately contracted over the past five years due to stagnation across all downstream markets.
-As demand for Canadian products fell due to the global recession, domestic manufacturing, mining, oil and gas and construction sectors suffered and demanded less remediation and cleanup services from the industry.
-Over the next five years, however, the industry is projected to return to growth as industrial activity strengthens and the incidence of disasters like industrial facility accidents and oil spills become more frequent... purchase to read more
+As demand for Canadian products fell due to the global recession, domestic manufacturing, mining, oil and gas and construction sectors suffered and demanded less remediation and cleanup services from the industry over the past five years.
+Over the five years to 2020, moderate increases in both industrial activity and government expenditure and investment will cause revenue to moderately grow... purchase to read more